TimGrt/Ansible-Best-Practices/docs/development/testing.md

                 state: present
         ```

-        Remember, you are using a Docker image, not every package from the distribution is installed by default to minimze the image size.
+        Remember, you are using a Docker image, not every package from the distribution is installed by default to minimize the image size.

 === "Verification"
     !!! example "verify.yml"